 Audi S4 vs BMW M3 interior and practicality

-It’s almost become a little cliché to heap praise on Audi’s interiors but the new S4 truly raises the bar in terms of in-car technology and cabin design.
+It’s almost become a little cliché to heap praise on Audi’s craftsmanship but the new S4 interior truly raises the bar in terms of in-car technology and cabin design.
 High quality materials cover every surface and you won’t hear a squeak from any misfitting panels.
 The star of the show is the new MMI infotainment and virtual cockpit system, the latter of which replaces the dials with a giant screen with customisable views.
 Overall, the S4 will make you feel very special when you climb aboard.

 The M3 has a nice interior too, and its iDrive infotainment system is one of the most impressive on the market.
 However the design is nearly four-years old and, although it isn’t exactly dated, it feels neither as stylish nor as upmarket as the Audi’s.
 Nevertheless, it’s a nice place to sit and there are plenty of sporty details to remind you that you’re sat in a high performance car.